op1346/3DMolReactDemo/README.md

 Various styles are set from the parent react component and passed into the renderer as props.

 Data is read from a sample JS file and supports PDB & SDF filetypes.
-The raw text is copied into the JS for testing purposes, future work can support directly loading from a SDF file.
+The raw text is copied into the JS for testing purposes, future work can support directly loading from a SDF/PDB file or downloading files from a server.